 In the case of St Nicholas Church, Thames Ditton, the churchyard is now closed for new graves although a family grave can be reopened for a new burial if there is space.
 We have a Garden of Remembrance, opposite the main entrance to the church, where the cremated remains of those who lived in the parish may be interred.

 How much does it cost?

 The service fees vary depending on where it takes place and whether you choose a burial or a cremation.
-The local funeral director should be able to advise you on the fees, but if in doubt, please contact the Vicar.
+The local funeral director should be able to advise you on the fees, but if in doubt, please contact the Parish Office.
 There are standard fees (see below) set by the Church of England and Parochial Church Council for funerals.
 These are normally paid through the funeral director.
 The services of an organist can be arranged: additional fees are payable for this.

 The church hall may be available for hire for funeral gatherings, although some rooms get heavily booked during the week.
 Please contact the Parish Secretary for this.
 We are not able to provide catering.

 Finding out more about the Christian faith